GavinKenna/tullamoreqa/README.md

 `$ ./validate.sh`

-For Windows users I don't have a `.bat` script yet so you will have to manually execute :
+For Windows users I don't have a `.bat` or `.cmd` script yet so you will have to manually execute :

 `$ mvn clean install checkstyle:check javadoc:javadoc -PdockerIT verify`